brunokoga/pathfinder-markdown/prd_markdown/skills/fly.md

 _Avoid Falling Damage_: If you are falling and have the ability to fly, you can make a DC 10 Fly check to negate the damage.
 You cannot make this check if you are falling due to a failed Fly check or a collision.

-_High Wind Speeds_: Flying in high winds adds penalties on your Fly checks as noted on Table: Wind Effects on Flight. âCheckedâ means that creatures of that size or smaller must succeed on a DC 20 Fly check to move at all so long as the wind persists. âBlown awayâ means that creatures of that size or smaller must make a DC 25 Fly check or be blown back 2d6 × 10 feet and take 2d6 points of nonlethal damage.
+_High Wind Speeds_: Flying in high winds adds penalties on your Fly checks as noted on Table: Wind Effects on Flight.
+“Checked” means that creatures of that size or smaller must succeed on a DC 20 Fly check to move at all so long as the wind persists.
+“Blown away” means that creatures of that size or smaller must make a DC 25 Fly check or be blown back 2d6 × 10 feet and take 2d6 points of nonlethal damage.
 This check must be made every round the creature remains airborne.
 A creature that is blown away must still make a DC 20 Fly check to move due to also being checked.

 [Table: Wind Effects on Flight]
 | Wind Force | Wind Speed | Checked Size | Blown Away Size | Fly Penalty |